 Types of training

-The types of training PALM scheme workers might participate in are categorised into 4 tiers:
+The following categories are types of training PALM scheme workers might participate in:

-- Tier 2: employability and life skills including first aid, driver’s licence, financial literacy, health and hygiene, basic English and reintegration.
+- Tier 2: employability and life skills such as first aid, driver’s licence, financial literacy, health and hygiene, basic English and reintegration.

-- Tier 3: job skills including forklift licence, safe handling of chemicals, food safety, occupational health and safety.
+- Tier 3: job skills such as forklift licence, safe handling of chemicals, food safety, occupational health and safety.

 - Tier 4: formal qualifications including Certificate I, II and III training in relevant areas.